Software-Aurora-Lab/DoppelTest/docs/source/installation.rst

       container, if those directories are created inside of the container, DoppelTest may not be able to remove those directories.

+3. At the root directory of Baidu Apollo, start up an Apollo container via ``./docker/scripts/dev_start.sh -l``

+4. Find the name of the container via ``docker ps -a``

+5. Enter the container in root mode via ``docker exec -it apollo_dev_your_name /bin/bash``

+    .. note:: Remember to replace ``apollo_dev_your_name`` with the container's actual name

+6. In the container, build Apollo via ``./apollo.sh build``

 Installing DoppelTest
 ---------------------

 1. Install the requirement Python libraries via ``pip install -r requirements.txt``

+    .. note:: If you run into issues when installing Shapely library, please first run ``sudo apt-get install libgeos-dev`` to install its dependencies.

 2. Replace location of directories in ``config.py``